Custom Patch Pricing – How Much Should You Sell Your Patches For?

 Meanwhile, print-on-demand partners allow you to create and sell custom patches without any upfront costs.
 However, they typically take a significant cut of the sales, which can affect your profit margins.
 You also won’t have as much control over the design itself, which means the patch will be less unique compared to other methods of production.
 This, in turn, can lower the perceived value of your product.

 When weighing up which production model to use, a custom manufacturer is usually the most cost-effective option for producing large volumes of unique patches.
 You can boost your profit margins even further if you order custom patches in bulk.
 This can reduce the per-unit cost of custom patches significantly.
-For example, if you order 200 embroidered patches from The/Studio, it will reduce the cost per patch to just $0.61.
+For example, if you order 200 embroidered patches from THE/STUDIO, it will reduce the cost per patch to just $0.61.

 Consider The Type of Patches You’re Selling